 - Shop well

 - Choose your supermarket well!
 If you’re new to the UK or just new to doing your own supermarket shopping, make sure you know the difference between the pocket-friendly supermarkets and the more expensive ones.

 - Know your discount schemes.
-Check out our round up, and keep your eyes open whenever you’re out and about as lots of city centre restaurants and shops offer a discount even if they’re not part of big chains or schemes.
+Check out our best student discounts you might not know about, and keep your eyes open whenever you’re out and about as lots of city centre restaurants and shops offer a discount even if they’re not part of big chains or schemes.
 And if in doubt, there’s nothing wrong with asking!